William Allen High School: 21st century

-In all the William Allen Campus is finally equipped to provide students with a proper 21st century education in the schools Academic and Arts Academies of Study.

 Athletics

-William Allen is one of 18 large high schools that compete in the Eastern Pennsylvania Conference, one of the nation's premier high school athletic divisions.
-The school plays its home football and some of its soccer games at J. Birney Crum Stadium, a 15,000 capacity stadium in Allentown.
-Most of its indoor athletics are played in the school's J. Milo Sewards Gymnasium.
+William Allen is one of 18 large high schools competing in the Eastern Pennsylvania Conference, one of the nation's premier athletic divisions.
+The school plays its home football and some of its soccer games at J. Birney Crum Stadium, a 15,000-capacity stadium in Allentown, which is the largest high school football stadium in the Mid-Atlantic U.S. Most of its indoor athletics are played in the school's J. Milo Sewards Gymnasium.
 The school's primary athletic rivalry is with cross-town Dieruff High School.